opmuse/opmuse/README.md

 Our Doctrine
 ------------

-This is what we recite to ourselves while we code.

-  - *We* don't *exclusively* store metadata about your library.
+  - We don't exclusively store metadata about your library.

     i.e. artist, album, title are always stored as actual tags on the file.
 Album covers are stored on the filesystem etc.